-Fai ir Va alue Measuren ients .
-At Reporting Da ate Description alance at cember 31, 2020 Quoted prices in active markets Level 1 Significant other observable inputs Level 2 Significant nobservable inputs Level 3 Net as a easured at Asset Value a Practical pedient (2) Liabilities Deferred compensation plan liabilities (1) \$ 33,474 \$ 27,040 \$ \$ \$ 6,434 Interest rate cash flow hedge (3) \$ 2,439 \$ \$ 2,439 \$ \$

-Description Balance at December 31, 2019 Quoted prices in active markets Level 1 Significant other observable inputs Level 2 Significant unobservable inputs Level 3 Net A easured at Asset Value Practical pedient (2) (amounts in thousands) Liabilities Deferred compensation plan liabilities (1) \$ 33,229 \$ 25,592 \$ \$ \$ 7,637 Interest rate cash flow hedge (3) \$ 189 \$ \$ 189 \$ \$
+Fa ir Va lue Measuren nents At Reporting D ate Description alance at cember 31, 2021 oted prices in active markets Level 1 Significant er observable inputs Level 2 uno gnificant observable inputs Level 3 Net A as a asured at Asset Value Practical edient (2) (amou nts in thousand s) Liabilities Deferred compensation plan liabilities (1) \$ \$ 32,730 32,730 \$ 26,839 \$ \$ \$ 5,891 Interest rate cash flow hedge (3) \$ 394 \$ \$ 394 \$ \$ Contingent Consideration (4) \$ 8,783 \$ \$ \$ 8,783 \$ Description Balance at December 31, 2020 December 31, markets Significant er observable inputs Level 2 uno gnificant observable inputs Level 3 Net A as a asured at Asset Value Practical edient (2) amou nts in thousand s) Liabilities Deferred compensation plan liabilities (1) \$ 33,474 \$ 27,040 \$ \$ \$ 6,434 Interest rate cash flow hedge (3) \$ 2,439 \$ \$ 2,439 \$ \$

 - (1) The Company's deferred compensation liability, which is included in other long-term liabilities, is recorded at fair value on a recurring basis.
 The unfunded plan allows participants to hypothetically invest in various specified investment options. - (2) The fair value of underlying investments in collective trust funds is determined using the net asset value ("NAV") provided by the administrator of the fund as a practical expedient.
 The NAV is determined by each fund's trustee based upon the fair value of the underlying assets owned by the fund, less liabilities, divided by outstanding units.
 In accordance with appropriate accounting guidance, these investments have not been classified in the fair value hierarchy. - (3) The Company's interest rate collar, which is included in other long-term liabilities, is recorded at fair value on a recurring basis.
 The derivatives are not exchange listed and therefore the fair value is estimated using models that reflect the contractual terms of the derivative, yield curves, and the credit quality of the counterparties.
 The models also incorporate the Company's creditworthiness in order to appropriately reflect non-performance risk.
-Inputs are generally observable and do not contain a high level of subjectivity.
+Inputs are generally observable and do not contain a high level of subjectivity. - (4) In connection with the Podcorn Acquisition, the Company recorded a liability for contingent consideration payable based upon the achievement of certain annual performance benchmarks over 2 years.
+The fair value of the liability is estimated using probability-weighted, discounted future cash flows at current tax rates using a scenario based model, and remeasured quarterly.
+The significant unobservable inputs (Level 3) used to estimate the fair value included the projected Adjusted EBITDA values for 2022 and 2023, as defined in the purchase agreement, and the discount rate.
+Using an initial discount rate of 10.5%, the fair value of the contingent consideration was \$7.7 million at the acquisition date.
+Due to fluctuation in the market-based inputs used to develop the discount rate, the discount rate decreased to 9.0% at December 31, 2021.
+As a result, the fair value of the contingent consideration at December 31, 2021 increased to \$8.8 million.
+This balance is included in other long-term liabilities.